 Visit the Panorama Discussion Forum to get the latest Panorama news and announcements, and to interact with other Panorama users..
 No signup is needed to read, and if you'd like to post your own questions, signup is free and painless.

-Just download the software, copy PanoramaX.app from the Downloads folder into the Application folder, the double click to launch.
+Just download the software, copy PanoramaX.app from the Downloads folder into the Application folder, then double click to launch.
+Just press the Start Free Trial button to get started (you do not need to create an account to use the free trial).

 Absolutely not.
 You don't need to tell us anything at all — just download and start checking it out.